jeremykendall/php-domain-parser/README.md

 ### Internationalization

-Domain names support different formats (ascii and unicode format), the package by default will convert the domain in its ascii format for resolution against the public suffix source and convert it back to its unicode form if needed.
+Domain names support different formats (ascii and unicode format).
+The package by default converts the domain in its ascii format for resolution against the public suffix source and convert it back to its unicode form if needed.
-To do so all domain objects expose a `toAscii` and a `toUnicode` methods which returns a new instance in the converted format.
+To do domain objects expose a `toAscii` and a `toUnicode` methods which returns a new instance in the converted format.

-By default, resolver will use the IDNA2008 format to convert the submitted string.
+The conversion is done using the compliant implementation of [UTS#46](https://www.unicode.org/reports/tr46/), otherwise known as Unicode IDNA Compatibility Processing.
+By default, domain objects use the IDNA2008 format to convert the submitted string.

 ~~~php
 /** @var  Rules $rules */